 Alternatively, you can calculate the coverage for a current spot selection or a spot set, also called a Target.
 If you ran replicate blots for instance, you may want to calculate coverage only for those spots that were detected on both blots, selected using the Presence summary.
 But you can essentially calculate coverage for any subset of spots, either picked manually or selected through a filter.

 Spot selection, manually or via Filter by values, only acts on spots shown on the images and in the Coverage table.
 So when selecting spots in the Coverage step, make sure to show All in Review status.
 While absent or uncertain spots are not considered in the coverage calculation, it is better to include them in your selection.
 This way, they will be taken into account in case you change their status.

 Use the icons in the Targeted coverage table to manage your targets:

-Create targeted coverage – Define a new target (selection of spots) for coverage calculation.
+Create targeted coverage – Define a new target for coverage calculation.
 You can:

 - Create targeted coverage from spot selection, if you have spots selected.